The E5 Alpine Crossing8 Days & 7 Nights 4.7 Read 11 reviews

 When To Go

-This walk is available to start on any day of the week from the middle of June to the middle of September, with exception of Saturday and Sundays during August.
+This walk is available to start on any day of the week from the middle of June to the middle of September.

 On the 29th of August 2021, the Otztal Cycle Marathon takes places which involves road closures, limited public transport and in-demand accommodation.
 For this reason, we are unable to confirm any bookings starting between the 23rd till the 29th August.